acerbilab/pybads/docsrc/source/quickstart.rst

 The typical usage pipeline of PyBADS follows four steps:

 1. Define the target (or objective) function;
-2. Setup the problem configuration (optimization bounds, starting point, constraint violation function if present);
+2. Setup the problem configuration (optimization bounds, starting point, possible constraint violation function);
 3. Initialize and run the optimization;
 4. Examine and visualize the results.